jyoung128/adjr-virtual-pet/src/main/resources/ISSUES.md

 -find consistency with parameters or lack thereof in display.jsx -closing and opening of different popup is a tad messy

+-thirst and hunger do not update in real time

 -make consistent classes and IDs
 -see if you can blend shelter and pet image container into one class -textbox in popup menu doesn't change size with other things